t83714/opa-workshop/tutorial4.md

 ## Tutorial Four - Rego Code Challenge

-### Tutorial Task
+### Tutorial Task One

 You are required to:
 - Write a JSON document that represent the organization chart below.
-  - This JSON document will be used as input of the rego rule that you are required to complete.
+  - This JSON document will be used by the rego rule that you are required to complete.
   - You can choose any data structure to represent the tree structure in your JSON document.
 However, the data structure you used should be generic enough to handle a different organization chart.
 - Write a Rego Rule that
   - Given an employee name (e.g. `Bert`) via input data `input.employee` from the request context data, return a list of all subordinates. i.e. all employees he supervises. (e.g. `Jane`, `Joe` & `Max`)